dokku/dokku-redis/README.md

 dokku redis:link other_service playground
 ```

-It is possible to change the protocol for redis_url by setting the environment variable redis_database_scheme on the app.
+It is possible to change the protocol for `REDIS_URL` by setting the environment variable `REDIS_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground REDIS_DATABASE_SCHEME=redis2
 dokku redis:link lolipop playground
 ```

-This will cause redis_url to be set as:
+This will cause `REDIS_URL` to be set as:

 ```
 redis2://lolipop:SOME_PASSWORD@dokku-redis-lolipop:6379/lolipop